swatterrpe50868/swatterrpe/README.md

-The development of the first traffic signals in the early 20th century improved safety and efficiency at intersections, reducing accidents and congestion on urban roads.
+The construction of transcontinental highways and national road networks in the 19th century fostered economic integration, regional development, and cultural exchange across diverse landscapes and communities.